pkardas/notes/books/pragmatic-programmer.md

 around.

 **Remember the Big Picture.** Constantly review what is happening around you, not just what you personally are doing.
-Projects slowly and inexorably get totally out of hand.Most software disasters start out too small to notice, and most projects overruns happen a day at a time.
+Projects slowly and inexorably get totally out of hand.
+Most software disasters start out too small to notice, and most projects overruns happen a day at a time.
 It is often the accumulation of small things that breaks morale and teams.

 Situational awareness (is there anything out of context, anything that looks like it doesn't belong), a technique